 Crumbles are very similar to crisps, but the name originated in England.
 Both contain fresh fruit and are covered with a streusel topping that gets baked.
 Crumble toppings, however, usually do not contain oats, whereas crisp toppings do.

 And then, of course there are the “buckles” and “brown bettys”.
-This summary of the various dough-topped fruit desserts will help distinguish the nuances if you are interested.
+This summary of the various dough-topped fruit desserts will help distinguish the nuances.

 The exact measurements are found in the recipe below, but this photo gives you an idea of what you need to make the peach and blueberry cobbler: